-Having a keyword research tool for SEO is critical to get your article found in the search engines using organic traffic.
+Having a keyword Research tool for SEO is critical to get your article found in the search engines using organic traffic.
 You should use a keyword tool to help you make money with a blog

 A long tail keyword research tool is vital to find popular buyer keyword phrases people are using when searching on the internet.

-This keyword tool is not only important to find popular buyer keywords people are using, it helps you find keyword phrases with low competition you can rank for.
+This keyword search tool is not only important to find popular buyer keywords people are using, it helps you find keyword phrases with low competition you can rank for.

 In this article, you will learn the benefits of using a long tail keyword research tool.
 It will help to find the keywords people are actually using when searching foe a product.
 This keyword tool will help get your articles found in the search engines.

 If you want to make money online, you need to target buyer keywords.
 These are the keywords people use closer to the end of their buying cycle, when they have done their product research and are ready to buy.